-The chief executive is to make any other arrangement for the notification of meetings, including extraordinary or emergency meetings, as the local board or the relevant committee may from time to time determine.
+The chief executive is to make any other arrangement for the notification of meetings, including extraordinary meetings, as the local board or the relevant committee may from time to time determine.

-7.2.3 Notification of extraordinary or emergency meetings
+7.2.3 Public notification about extraordinary meetings

 Where the local board or committee calls an extraordinary or emergency meeting but cannot give public notice to the extent required in Standing Order 7.2.1, the council must publicly notify the meeting, and the general nature of business to be considered at it, as soon as reasonably practicable before the meeting.
 If it is not practicable to publish a notice in newspapers before the meeting, the council must publicly notify the meeting as soon as practicable on the council's website and in any other manner that is reasonable in the circumstances.